kga245/remotion-studio-monorepo/README.md

 > This repo ships **minimal template** parts: `apps/_template` plus minimal `scripts/` and `docs/`.
 Add others as needed.

+External dependencies (official `@remotion/*`)
+- Added at the repo root `package.json` as workspace-wide devDependencies.
+- They do not appear as folders in this tree; import them from apps as needed.

 ---

 ## More Docs